sachinpc1993/sachinpc1993.github.io/_pages/about.md

 - Evaluation of information access systems.
 - Knowledge-augmented Conversational AI and its applications.

 At the foundation of my approach, I’m a **divergent thinker** who sees problems as puzzles to explore from every angle.
-By weaving together my experiences as a researcher, data scientist, and software engineer, I bring multiple perspectives to every project - turning ideas into impactful products.
+By weaving together my experiences as a researcher, data scientist, and software engineer, I bring multiple perspectives to every project - turning ideas into impactful deliverables.

 If you’re curious about what I’m building or are interested in collaborating, let’s connect.